<?xml version="1.0" encoding="UTF-8"?>

 <category><![CDATA[Unitarian]]></category>

-<guid isPermaLink="false">http://thecoexistcafe.com/?p=1690</guid>
+<guid isPermaLink="false">https://thecoexistcafe.com/?p=1690</guid>

 <description><![CDATA[Back when I first started this blog (and, let&#8217;s face it, when I still needed something to write about, lol), I did these &#8220;[Insert Sabbat Here] In a Week&#8221; series, where I would share a little something every day for a week leading up to each sabbat.
 I really should do that again!
 Especially since [...]]]></description>